-We believe a deliberate and well-thought-out ESG program will drive sustained value creation for our stakeholders.
-Our ESG program was launched in 2021, with a focus on transparency and as a natural extension of our well-established company culture.
-From Zscaler's inception, we have recognized the importance of values, ethics, and doing the right thing for our customers and our business.
-We established a Code of Conduct, guided by strong ethical principles, to communicate our expectations to employees.
-We strive to always comply with applicable laws and regulations, and fully address all compliance requirements.
-We constantly evaluate our operations to seek opportunities for improvement and address risks as they may arise.
+We believe a thoughtful, robust and deliberate ESG program will drive sustained value creation for our stakeholders.
+Focused on transparency, our ESG program was launched in 2021 as a natural extension of our well-established company culture.
+This program includes a range of initiatives centered around sustainability, corporate responsibility, diversity, protection of customers and their data, and building trust through good corporate governance.
+From our inception, we have relied upon our cultural values to guide ethical business practices, in efforts to always do what is right for our customers and our business.
+We established a Code of Conduct, reflecting strong ethical principles, to communicate our expectations to employees.
+We strive to always comply with applicable laws and regulations, and to fully address all compliance requirements.
+And, because there is always room for growth, we continuously assess our operations to seek opportunities for improvement, all while evaluating and addressing risks as they arise.